dot166/jOS_j-lib/README.md

 ### NOTICE: There is code in jLib that are from other projects, Those files are licenced under the licence from their respective projects, the files, projects and licences are listed below.

-ContributorRow.kt, modifierIf.kt and most of the about menu code is adapted from [Lawnchair Launcher](https://github.com/LawnchairLauncher/lawnchair) and is licenced under Apache 2.0

 Some of the preference and theme related files are adapted from [The Android Open Source Project](https://source.android.com/) and are licenced under Apache 2.0

 birdgame and other game components are adapted from [The Android Open Source Project](https://source.android.com/) and are licenced under Apache 2.0